-Characterized by a strong interest in engaging the audience on multiple perceptive levels, the music of Colombian-born composer Felipe Tovar-Henao (b.
+Characterized by a strong interest in engaging the audience on multiple perceptual levels, the music of Colombian composer Felipe Tovar-Henao (b.
 1991) has been consistently awarded and performed throughout his emerging professional career.
-His œuvre, driven by an interest in a variety of musical aesthetics, exists mainly within the realms of chamber, electro-acoustic, choral, vocal, and orchestral music.
+His creative work is deeply rooted in aesthetic experiences with technology, philosophy, and cinema, and exists primarily within the realms of chamber, electro-acoustic, multimedia, choral, vocal, and orchestral music.

-Among recent awards and recognitions are the 2018 SCI/ASCAP Commission, the 2018 ASCAP Foundation Morton Gould Young Composer Award, Indiana University's 2017 Dean's Prize Award, and the Colombian Ministry of Culture's Beca de Creación para la Música Contemporánea 2017.
+Recent highlights include the upcoming composer residency at the 2020 Mizzou International Composer Festival, as well as receiving the 2018 SCI/ASCAP Student Commission Award, the 2018 ASCAP Foundation Morton Gould Young Composer Award, Indiana University's 2017 Dean's Prize Commission Award, and the Colombian Ministry of Culture's Beca de Creación para la Música Contemporánea 2017.

-His music has been commissioned by various ensembles, performers, and institutions, such as SCI/ASCAP, IU New Music Ensemble, Colombian Ministry of Culture, Periscopio New Music Ensemble, Andrés Orozco-Estrada (Houston Symphony), EAFIT Symphony Orchestra, among many others.
+His music has been commissioned and performed by various ensembles, artists, and institutions, such as Sound Icon, SCI/ASCAP, IU New Music Ensemble, Colombian Ministry of Culture, Hear no Evil, Sociedad de Música de Cámara de Bogotá, Ensamble Periscopio, Andrés Orozco-Estrada, Orquesta Sinfónica EAFIT, among many others.

 He is currently pursuing a D.M. degree in Composition at Indiana University - Jacobs School of Music, while teaching as an Associate Instructor of the IU Composition Department.